-Leadership of an independent junior research group enables outstanding junior researchers who have already gained research experience after completing their doctorate to realise their own research project and qualify for a professorship or another leadership position.
+Leadership of an independent research group enables outstanding early career researchers who have already gained research experience after completing their doctorate to realise their own research project and qualify for a professorship or another leadership position.

 © DAAD/Jan Zappner

-Junior research groups are based either at universities or at institutes of non-university research organisations.
-As a rule, junior research groups are supported for five years, but funding can also be extended to a maximum of nine years.
+Research groups are based either at universities or at institutes of non-university research organisations.
+As a rule, research groups are supported for five to six years, but funding can also be extended to a maximum of nine years.

 As a rule, applications can be submitted by postdocs with several years of (international) research experience after completing their doctorate.